Skip to main content

 “Random bolt-ons in the wrong order have burned me before”

-The shop builds from a prioritized plan, not a parts list.
+The shop works from a prioritized plan, not a parts list.
 Support systems — cooling, fueling, and driveline — are confirmed before the next horsepower step so the upgrades actually hold.

 “Will upgrades hurt daily drivability or long-term reliability?”